StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/create-a-new-case.md

     **- Sharing**

     By default, [global sharing rules set at the organization level](../../../administration/organizations/about-organizations-sharing-rules.md#global-sharing-rules) are applied when you create a new case.
 Here, you can modify these rules to apply local sharing settings to the case.
 You can modify local sharing rules for tasks and observables linked to the case after it is created.
-For more details, see the [Share a Case](../cases/share-a-case.md) topic.
+For more details, see [Share a Case](../cases/share-a-case.md).

 4. Select **Confirm**.

 ## Create a case from an alert

-Refer to the [Create a Case from an Alert](../alerts/create-a-case-from-an-alert.md) topic for instructions.
+Refer to [Create a Case from an Alert](../alerts/create-a-case-from-an-alert.md) for instructions.

 ## Create a case from a detection tool